 Some Very Cool Campsites in Alberta

 Sir Winston Churchill Provincial Park

 This unique Alberta park is made up of a handful of islands located in the chilly waters of Lac La Biche.
-The largest island (aka The Big Island), sits like a sanctuary, with sandy beaches to roam and a 300-year old forest to explore.
-It’s here that folks can pitch their tents, plug in their RVs, or enjoy one of the island’s ‘comfort camping cabins’ (although closed for 2020 season).
-Sir Winston Churchill is a renowned park for birding, fishing, paddling, and of course, hiking.
+The largest island (aka The Big Island), sits like a sanctuary, with sandy beaches to roam and a 300-year-old forest to explore.
+It’s here that folks can pitch their tents, plug in their RVs, or enjoy one of the island’s ‘comfort camping cabins’.
+Sir Winston Churchill is a renowned park for birding, fishing, paddling, and hiking.
 Though it’s neatly tucked away, amenities are only a ten-minute drive away from the town of Lac La Biche.

 - Lots of family-friendly activities

 - Located 5 km east of Lac La Biche on Hwy.
 881, and 2 km north on Provincial Park Rd.

 - Campsites are situated throughout the old-growth, mixed-wood forest

 - Canoe, kayak, and standup paddleboard rentals are available